AaronNBrock/optimal-dating-strategy/README.md

 If you would like to try out this problem by yourself, please do so now before reading the next paragraph that's coming in 3… 2… 1…

 ## The Optimal Algorithm
-While I am not a mathematician, my dear father _is_, and after a father-son conversation about what the optimal algorithm for a dating strategy might be, you know normal father-son stuff.
+While I am not a mathematician, my dear father _is_, and after a father-son conversation about what the optimal algorithm for dating might be, you know normal father-son stuff.
 I learned that, amazingly, this is actually a solved problem.
 In their paper “Recognizing the maximum of a sequence” John P. Gilbert and Frederick Mosteller call the problem the beauty contest problem, the secretary problem, Googol, or the dowry problem.
 They say, “Our efforts to discover the originator of this problem have been unsuccessful.”
 But, to succinctly explain the actual algorithm, the idea is you skip the first 1/e number of partners then marry the first one, which is better than anyone you've seen so far.
 Or, written in code it looks like:

 ```python
 def dating_strategy(